 Allergic Reactions and Other Conditions:

 For some people, sun exposure causes an allergic reaction.
 Common signs of a sun allergy are bumps, hives, blisters, and red blotches on the skin.People taking certain medications can develop a rash after being out in the sun.
 Medications that interact with UV light and can cause this reaction include birth control pills, antibiotics, and medications for treating blood pressure, arthritis, and depression.
 Sun exposure also can worsen some diseases.
 People who have lupus erythematous or cold sores should protect their skin from the sun.
 If a flare occurs, be sure to contact your dermatologist.

 How do I protect my skin from the sun?

-If you use common sense and take care to Be Sun Smart®, you can safely work and play outdoors without increasing skin cancer risk or premature aging.
+If you use common sense and take care to Be Sun Smart® (see section below), you can safely work and play outdoors without increasing skin cancer risk or premature aging.
 It is never too late to start protecting your skin.
 Still love that sun-kissed glow?
 Skip the suntan and go for cosmetic bronzers to achieve the look without the damage.